Susan Michie: Government advisor

 In 2009, Michie became a member of the Scientific Advisory Group for Emergencies (SAGE) and convened its subgroup, the Scientific Pandemic Influenza Behaviour group.
 In 2020, she became a participant in the COVID-19 SAGE's Scientific Pandemic Insights group on Behaviour (SPI-B).
 She also sits on the Independent SAGE committee, chaired by Sir David King.

 Michie frequently contributes to national news media during the COVID-19 pandemic as an expert in behaviour change, notably in May 2020 when a government advisor left the city and thus broke the government's COVID-19 rules.

 Personal life

 Michie was married from 1981 to 1997 to the trade union official Andrew Murray and has three children.

 She married psychologist Robert West, Emeritus Professor at University College London, in 2009.

-Michie is a member of the Communist Party of Britain and was also member of its predecessor the Communist Party of Great Britain.
+Michie is a member of the Communist Party of Britain and was also a member of its predecessor, the Communist Party of Great Britain.
 In March 2018, she spoke at a public meeting saying that communists should be "working full tilt" for the election of Jeremy Corbyn as prime minister.
 She made a £14,000 donation to Labour under Corbyn's leadership.
 She has stated that her political positions are unrelated to her scientific advice.